HOME PAGE | ARTICLES INDEX

 • Spastic weakness

-The disease is characterised by recurrent relapses and remissions so that any treatment which seems to be of benefit in the short-term could be merely the result of an unrelated remission.
-For this reason the testing of potentially successful treatments can be a long drawn-out process.
+Multiple sclerosis is characterised by recurrent relapses and remissions so that any treatment which seems to be of benefit in the short-term could be merely the result of an unrelated remission.
+For this reason the testing of potentially successful treatments for MS can be a long drawn-out process.

 Causes of MS